Your Future, Your Super – for members

 You can still nominate your preferred account using a Choice of fund form (like ours, available here).
 If you don’t, your employer(s) will contact the Australian Taxation Office (ATO) to determine your stapled fund and pay contributions to it.

-Stapling will commence on 1 November 2021.
-From 1 November 2021, super will follow you when you move from job to job.
+Stapling came into effect on 1 November 2021.
+From this date, super will follow you when you move from job to job.

 You can, but unless you complete a Choice of fund form, your employer will still be required to check what your stapled fund is.
 The ATO has a search tool for employers.